mosayyyed/encrypted_password_checker/README.md

 ```
 Replace <hashed_password> with the hashed password you want to check and <plaintext_password> with the plaintext password you want to verify.

+## Contributing 🤝

+Contributions are welcome!
+Feel free to submit pull requests or open issues if you encounter any bugs or have suggestions for improvements.